MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 Dynamics 365 allows protecting your apps data and providing continuous availability of service thanks to its built-in backup and restore capabilities.
 For more information, go to [Backup and restore instances](https://docs.microsoft.com/dynamics365/customer-engagement/admin/backup-restore-instances) in PowerApps docs.

 > [!IMPORTANT]
->
->Initially, AI Builder features limited support for backup and restore.
+> Currently, AI Builder provides limited support for backup and restore.

 A System Administrator or Delegated Admin user can use the standard capabilities described in the [Backup and restore instances](https://docs.microsoft.com/dynamics365/customer-engagement/admin/backup-restore-instances) topic.
 After a restore operation, they must manually retrain and republish existing models to make them available again.

-### Retrain and republish existing models
+## Retrain and republish existing models

 1. Sign in to [PowerApps](https://web.powerapps.com/), and then in the navigation pane, select **AI Builder** > **Models**.
 1. Follow the steps for your model type:
     - Binary classification and text classification models:

         In the **Performance** section, select the **…** menu to the right of **Training report**, and then select **Retrain**.

     - Object detection models:

         Select **New version**, and then follow the on-screen instructions to train your model

-This replaces your last trained version.
+1. This replaces your last trained version.
 Now, publish this version.

 Perform these steps on each of your AI Builder models to get your AI models up and running again.